fedecaccia/finance_articles/README.md

 Each folder contains the codes behind articles published at [blog.coinfabrik](https://blog.coinfabrik.com).
 The articles are:

-* What i've learned from my first arbitrage experiences
+* What I've Learned From my First Arbitrage Experiences
+* A Review on Cryptoasset Valuation Models